Aircraft lessors wary as new rivals crowd into aviation

 Deterred by poor returns elsewhere as interest rates remain at rock bottom, new money has been pouring into aviation in the hope of capturing greater profits thanks to a combination of ample liquidity and demand for jets.

-“Established lessors have enjoyed a positive interest rate environment but at the same time, the industry has been a magnet for money,” said Steven Udvar-Hazy, chief executive of Air Lease Corp, seen as a founder of the jet leasing industry.
+“Established lessors have enjoyed a positive interest rate environment but at the same time, the industry has been a magnet for money,” said Steven Udvar-Hazy, chief executive of Air Lease Corp (AL.N), seen as a founder of the jet leasing industry.

 Aviation leasing companies account for up to 40 percent of aircraft being delivered and say they help to smooth swings in the market by renting out jets where demand is strongest.
 Many have overhauled their balance sheets to avoid new market shocks.